Krustie101/Angular2-Intro/README.md

 In order to run the application you will first need to set up the frontend project.
 In order to do so, you first have to follow these steps.

 - Install node.js
 - Install typescript globally: npm install typescript -g.
-You can run the typescript compiler with tsc from now on.
+You invoke the typescript compiler by using "tsc" from now on.
 - Install gulp globally: npm install gulp -g.

 After that you need to go to the frontend project where you will find 3 configuration files: gulp.json, package.json,, tsconfig.json.

+package.json contains some information about the project and the dependencies of the project on javascrip & css libraries (the dev-dependencies are dependencies on build tools and you can ignore them for now)

+First run "npm install" in the frontend directory.
+This will use package.json to download the necessary javascript & css libraries to the node_modules folder.
+If there is an update of angular 2, you can run "npm install angular2 --save", this will install the new version but also updates the package.json file with the new version number.
+For information about the used version system, you can go here https://github.com/npm/node-semver.